AuctoMarket/BackendAPI/README.md

 If a bug is found in the API, create an issue and tag it as a bug.
 Make sure to add instructions on how to recreate the bug as well as the expected output and the actual output.

 ### Availability for dev testing
 The API has been hosted as a lambda function with a API gateway that allows users to use a http method to invoke the API.
-The base URL to do so is `https://uaw1x43etb.execute-api.ap-southeast-1.amazonaws.com/api/v1/docs`
+The base URL to do so is `https://uaw1x43etb.execute-api.ap-southeast-1.amazonaws.com`.
+This is the dev environment that the frontend can call in order to test features.